 “There is free room modeling software, like Room EQ, that can be very helpful in determining an initial setup without having to coerce someone to move speakers around while you listen on the couch,” he says.

 For most modern audiophiles, even those like Schmalle who look to vintage technologies of the past for inspiration, it all comes down to a desire to reproduce a sound in your room as faithful to the musicians’ original intentions as possible.
-In that way, the future of digital music are the high resolution solutions like those of Bluesound.
+In that way, the future of streaming music is in the high resolution solutions offered by Bluesound.

 “Maybe it’s time to start buying up CD players and throwing them in a storage unit,” Schmalle says.